besimgurbuz/chat-app/README.md

 Want to contribute?
 Great!

 This app uses node.js, express, socket.io and angular for fast developing. <br>
-And you can chenk todos, for something to develop.<br>
+And you can check todos, for something to develop.<br>
 Happy Hacing!

 ### Todos